Arakelov motivic cohomology I: Preliminaries

 \subsection{The stable homotopy category}

 \mylabel{sect_SH}

 This section sets the notation and recalls some results pertaining to the homotopy theory of schemes due to Morel and Voevodsky \cite{MorelVoevodsky:A1}.

 Let $S$ be a Noetherian scheme.
 We only use schemes which are of finite type over $\Z$, $\Q$, or $\RR$.
 Unless explicitly mentioned otherwise, all morphisms of schemes are understood to be separated and of finite type.
 Let $\Sm / S$ be the category of smooth schemes over $S$.
 The category of presheaves of pointed sets on this category is denoted $\PSh_\bullet := \PSh_\bullet(\Sm / S)$.
 We often regard a scheme $X \in \Sm /S$ as the presheaf (of sets) represented by $X$, and we write $X_+ := X \sqcup \{ * \}$ for the associated pointed version.
-The projective line $\P_S$ is is always viewed as pointed by $\infty$.
+The projective line $\P_S$ is always viewed as pointed by $\infty$.
 The prefix $\Delta^\op -$ indicates simplicial objects in a category.
 The simplicial $n$-sphere is denoted $S^n$, this should not cause confusion with the base scheme $S$.

 We consider the \emph{pointwise} and the \emph{motivic model structure} on the category $\Delta^\op (\PSh_\bullet)$ \cite[Section 1.1.]{Jardine:Motivic}.
+The latter is obtained by considering objects that are local with respect to projections $U \x \A \r U$ and the Nisnevich topology.
 The corresponding homotopy categories will be denoted by $\HoCsect$ and $\Ho_\bullet$, respectively.
-Recall that the projection $U \x \A \r U$ is an isomorphism in $\Ho_\bullet$ for all $U \in \Sm/S$ and that the Nisnevich topology is included in the motivic model structure as well.
 The identity functor is a Quillen adjunction with respect to these two model structures.